LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-08-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part3.md

 If you are familiar with the DbContext class for dependency injection then know that we will not use that to configure the properties of this class.
 Instead we will use an EF Core interface called IEntityTypeConfiguration to:

- - Setup the schema type for the table and call it `security`.
+ - Set up the schema type for the table and call it `security`.
- - Setup some default values and whether they are required.
+ - Set up some default values and whether they are required.
- - Use it to setup the table name.
+ - Use it to set up the table name.

 Here is the code for that.
 Notice the class acts as a child to AccessTokenCache but it uses an EF Core interface.